mamedev/mame/docs/source/initialsetup/compilingmame.rst

 Apple macOS
 -----------

-You'll need a few prerequisites to get started.
-Make sure you're on macOS 10.14 Mavericks or later.
-You will need SDL2 2.0.4 or later for macOS.
+You’ll need a few prerequisites to get started.
+Make sure you’re on OS X 10.14 Mojave or later for Intel Macs or macOS 11.0 Big Sur for Apple Silicon.
+You will need SDL2 2.0.4 or later for Intel or SDL2 2.0.14 on Apple Silicon.

 * Install **Xcode** from the Mac App Store
 * Launch **Xcode**.
 It will download a few additional prerequisites.
 Let this run through before proceeding.